Financial Aid

 Learn when the FAFSA opens, how to get an FSA ID, what information you must list on the FAFSA, and how to submit it to schools.

-On October 1st, the Free Application for Federal Student Aid (FAFSA) opens for current and incoming college students interested in applying for financial aid for the upcoming academic year.
+Typically, on October 1st, the Free Application for Federal Student Aid (FAFSA) opens for current and incoming college students interested in applying for financial aid for the upcoming academic year.
+Note that the FAFSA will not be available until December 2023 for families completing the 2024-25 application.
 For those of you new to the financial aid process, or anyone else who'd like an overview, here's a quick intro to the FAFSA:

-- Before completing the FAFSA, you'll want to register for an FSA ID.
-Both the student and parent will need an FSA ID to electronically sign the FAFSA once it's completed.
+• Before completing the FAFSA, you'll want to register for an FSA ID.
+Both the student and a parent who appears on the FAFSA will need an FSA ID (if the parent is married and filed taxes separately, the parent's current spouse will also need an FSA ID).
 Head over to studentaid.gov/fsa-id to secure your FSA ID now.

-- The FAFSA will require information on the family's household (who lives in the house and who's attending college) and finances (parent and student income and assets).
-It's helpful to have the following documents on hand before sitting down to begin: federal tax return, records of any untaxed income, W-2 forms, and bank and investments statements.
-The birth dates and social security numbers of both parent and student will be required, as well as the student's driver's license number.
+• The FAFSA will require information on the family (who's in the family and who's attending college) and finances (parent and student income and assets).
+It's helpful to have bank and investments statements on hand before sitting down to begin.
+The birth dates and Social Security numbers of any parents who appear on the FAFSA and the student will be required.

-- You'll be able to submit your FAFSA electronically to ten schools.
-If you're applying to more than ten schools, send your FAFSA to your first ten, wait until you receive your Student Aid Report (SAR)—usually sent about 3 days after FAFSA submission—and then re-submit your FAFSA to your additional schools.
+• You'll be able to submit your FAFSA electronically to twenty schools.
+If you're applying to more than twenty schools, send your FAFSA to your first twenty, wait until you receive your FAFSA Submission Summary (FSS)—usually sent about 3 days after FAFSA submission—and then re-submit your FAFSA to your additional schools.

 Feel free to give us a call, (800) 449-MEFA (6332), or send us an email, collegeplanning@mefa.org, with any questions as you navigate the FAFSA.
 And remember to meet those college financial aid deadlines!
 Filing on time is the most important step.